How To Make a Good Impression in a Virtual Interview

 In the 15 to 30 minutes before your interview, check your internet connection and sign in to the video or phone meeting provided by the HR representative or hiring manager.
 Turn on the sound and video to ensure everything is in working order in time for your conversation.

 In a virtual interview, you should dress the same as you would in a face-to-face interview.
 Doing so not only makes you appear professional and excited about the opportunity, but it will also make you feel more prepared and confident.
 When an interview takes place from a remote location like your home, you should expect it to be just as formal as one that takes place in an office—if you’re unsure, business casual is a good standard to follow.

 3. Prepare in advance

-As with any interview, you’ll get the best results if you take time to prepare in advance.
+As with any interview, you’ll get the best results if you take the time to prepare in advance.
 Just because you are in front of your computer doesn’t mean you should rely on the ability to quickly look up answers or rely on pre-written answers you can refer to.
-You should prepare so you are able to have a natural conversation without clicking around or reading directly from a script, which can seem rehearsed and unnatural.
+You should prepare so you can have a natural conversation without clicking around or reading directly from a script, which can seem rehearsed and unnatural.

 Employers may give you a list of questions in advance that they want you to answer, which can help you navigate your research.
 More often, you will be asked to give answers without prior knowledge of the questions.
-If this is the case, prepare the same way you would for an in-person interview by planning for commonly-asked interview questions, researching the company, reviewing the job description and preparing relevant examples of your achievements and experience.
+If this is the case, prepare the same way you would for an in-person interview:

 4. Limit distractions